Sidduri2025/RehabEdge/README.md

 Android (Java/Kotlin) –
 Used to develop the mobile application interface for patients and doctors.
 It allows users to log in, perform exercises, receive reminders, and view progress.

+MySQL Database –
+Used to store all system data such as patient details, doctor information, exercise records, session history, and notifications.
+Data types like INT and DATETIME ensure efficient storage of numeric and time-based data.